endsummercamp/badge-2025/README.md

 ---

+## Charging
+* There are no LEDs to indicate charging progress.
+The charger is however guaranteed to fully charge the battery in 2.5h.
+The battery is fully protected and the charger has multiple overcurrent, overvoltage and temperature protections.
+It can trickle-charge.
+* An **interrupt pin** connected to the charger will change state during charging.
+You will have to implement it yourself.

+---

 ## Firmware

 * The badge ships with the **WLED firmware** by default.
+* * Firmware updates can be done via **WLED OTA** or the **Serial pads**.
 * To connect:

   1. Connect to the Wi-Fi network: